JansonYeTao/LLM-AI-Generated-Essay-Detection/doc/2nd_solution.md

 ## Classifier Pretraining

 The purpose of this step is to move the general foundation language model a bit closer to the kaggle competition domain context (detect AI & Human writing).
-This because language model like deberta are trained general purpose (using surrounding context to predict center word),  which will alleviate the distribution difference.
+This because language model like deberta are trained for general purpose eg. continue writing (using surrounding context to predict center word).
+Pretrain the classifier by leveraging transfer learning with gradient update can adopt more on the classification task, will alleviate the distribution difference.

 train_neg_list.pickle and train_pos_list.pickle are around 500,000 pairs for pretraining classifiers.
 Positive are human created and Negative examples are AI-Generated.